tingwei758/tingwei758/README.md

 🎓 4th year Data Science student at University of Waterloo
 🔖 Worked as Quantitative Engineer, Data Scientist, Web Developer
-🏆 Winner of a few Math Contests
+🏆 Winner of multiple Math Contests

 ### Languages I use